Benjamin Franklin famously wrote, “In this world, nothing can be said to be certain except death and taxes.”

 Before recent shifts toward a more liberal attitude about marriage in this country, the state of Missouri tried to encourage single men to tie the knot as quickly as possible — by taxing them.
 In 1821, Missouri passed this so-called “bachelor tax,” charging $1 annually to single men between the age of 21 and 50.
 The bachelor tax is no longer enforced.

 In 1998, the Internet Tax Freedom Act (ITFA) made it illegal for states to charge sales tax for internet use.
 Wisconsin wasn’t ready to give up that tax, however, and was able to secure an exemption as one of the few states that are allowed to tax internet access.
-The tax is in effect through June 30, 2020.
+The tax was in effect through June 30, 2020.

 A Not-So-Temporary Alcohol Tax